HELPFUL INFORMATION TO HELP YOU WITH YOUR SCHNAUZER PUPPY

 Remember, when you get your puppy home the puppy may not be fully protected against canine diseases.
 Be careful until after the third shot.
 Do not take your puppy to pet stores or outside where airborne diseases may infect your puppy.
 Parvo as well as other infections are very serious diseases and your puppy should be protected.
 It is best to keep your puppy inside and away from other dogs.

 I will give you enough puppy food to feed your pup for a few days.
 A new USDA study concerning grain-free dog food is showing that replacing the grains with peas, legumes, and white potatoes along with a Taurine deficiency is causing heart enlargement in some breeds.
 The Minature Schnauzer is listed as one of the breeds.
 I feed Royal Canin Puppy Starter as a first kibble because of the tiny kibble.
-Your puppy then graduates to eating Natural Balance Lamb & Brown Rice Small Bites for Small Breeds or American Natural Premium Puppy Dog Food (Chicken-Pink bag).
+Your puppy then graduates to eating Natural Balance Lamb & Brown Rice Small Bites for Small Breeds or American Natural Premium Dog Food Turkey and Pumpkin.
 Both brands are safe to use.
-These brands also carry Adult Food.
+I mix them but not necessary.
 Little puppies eat very little at a time because their stomachs are small.
 Free choice will let the pup eat when hungry.
 I moisten kibble and add a little Lamb and Brown Rice canned food in the morning and free choice kibble the rest of the day.
 If you prefer not to feed free-choice, feed 3 to 4 times a day and take up kibble after last feeding.
 If pup is eating enough kibble to satisfy, you may eliminate canned food.
 If you prefer to feed only kibble (use a couple of spoons of canned food as a treat and your puppy will love you).
 If you use a different food be sure and mix the new food gradually with the food I give you so that the change will not upset your puppy’s stomach.

 Toy breed puppies do not store much body sugar and have to replace it often.
 You will need to watch your tiny pup for this for about 4-5 months.
 If you notice your pup acting weak and lethargic, give him a little Karo syrup or sugar water immediately.
 Some pups will pass out, and get comatose and seizure, just get that sugar on the gums or in the mouth asap. (approx ¼ tsp every 20 minutes till they are standing and eating).
 (I have never had this happen to my toy schnauzers).
 The vet told me that after puppy shots I should put a little Karo syrup on my finger and put it in the puppy’s mouth.
 I did it once when I got home, but never did it again with other shots.
 I have never experienced this situation.
 I feel it is important to point out these symptoms since it is something that can happen with toys.
 I want you to be aware of Hypoglycemia as it relates to toy puppies.